anikeshharan/nodejs-aws/README.md

 # nodejsaws
-nodejs aws application to upload file to S3 anikesh
+nodejs aws application to upload file to S3.
+Developer by Anikesh Haran